brmdv/challenge-collecting-data-group5/README.md

 ### How?
 - [x] Create the project structure
-- [ ] scrape real estate websites
+- [ ] Scrape real estate websites
-- [ ] build the Belgian real estate database
+- [ ] Build the Belgian real estate database
-- [ ] export the data into csv-file
+- [ ] Export the data into csv-file

 ### Who?
 This project is carried out by **Group 5** from Theano 2.27 promotion at BeCode.